Formed on the ides of March, 2000. An art collective based upon collaboration, improvisation and spontaneity.

-In 2010, BOSCH opened The Postport Office, a social art-based happening-hub in the centre of Newport.
+In 2010, BOSCH opened The Postport Office, a social and art-based happening-hub in the centre of Newport.
 This saw BOSCH diversify into film, rock-opera and concepts.

-For one week in June 2013, BOSCH self-financed The Little Shop Of Horace, a pop-up gallery by day and a live music venue by night.
+In June 2013, BOSCH self-financed The Little Shop Of Horace, a pop-up gallery by day and a live music venue by night.
 Highlights included Whispers Of Bilk, a sonic art performance beginning at 3am and a guitar-based morning raga performed at 8am for the benefit of council employees en route to the nearby Civic Centre.
 The Little Shop Of Horace received a formal written complaint from the council regarding “excessive loud music”.

 In October 2013, BOSCH hosted the BOSCH Harvest Festival, a two-day spoken-word and experimental music festival with performers from Chile, France, the Netherlands and the UK.
 The festival sold-out both nights and was partly financed by Arts Council Wales.